tobega/tailspin-v0/Notes.md

 - Conditions on array indices.
 Allow start at arbitrary value?
 Only specified units?

 #### Confusing
-* Program file does not execute in order (definitions and statements expected to form "main")
 * items with different field names just compare unequal.
 Perhaps should error?
 You can always type match first.
 * Index for state assignment is evaluated after the value is calculated (edge case for deletion), e.g.
   ```